 St Francis de Sales College endeavours to assist each student develop their intellectual, physical, emotional, social and spiritual potential.
-As R-12 College community we nurture the social, spiritual and emotional development of our students to promote well-being and assist them in developing the skills to continue to care for and respect themselves and others.
+As an Early Learning to Year 12 community we nurture the social, spiritual and emotional development of our students to promote wellbeing and assist them in developing the skills to continue to care for and respect themselves and others.

 We are well aware of the need to equip students with capabilities that will enable them to develop lifelong resilience and understand how to use their strengths of character.

-The PERMA+ model, Character Strengths, culture of gratitude are embedded across the school R-12 within our curriculum, Pastoral Care Program, Counselling Services, Well-being activities and Parent Engagement.
+The PERMA+ model, Character Strengths, culture of gratitude are embedded across the College within our curriculum, Pastoral Care Program, Counselling Services, Wellbeing activities and Parent Engagement.

 It requires that all stakeholders: parents, students, staff and the community work together to create a protective environment that promotes mental health and wellbeing.